 - Symptom onset date – the first day you noticed symptoms.
 This is the date contact tracers will use to determine your timeline.
 (If you haven't had symptoms, contact tracers will use the date you got tested.)

 - Date of exposure – the date you were exposed to COVID-19.
 Contact tracers may not be able to know the exact date you were exposed, but they will narrow down the time period.

-- Infectious period – the period of time when you have a high chance of spreading the virus to others.
+- Infectious period – the period of time when you have a high chance of spreading the virus to others, which means you were contagious.
 The infectious period starts two days before you get symptoms (or if you don’t have symptoms, the two days before you got tested) and continues until you have recovered.
-People you had close interactions with during this time are at risk and may be considered ‘close contacts.’
+People you had close interactions with during this time are at risk and may be considered a close contact.

 - Isolation – the period of time where you will stay home and away from other people until you recover.
 Isolation starts as soon as you notice symptoms (or if you haven't had symptoms, it starts as soon as you get a positive test result).

 - End isolation – you can end home isolation when you have recovered.
 Generally, this means at least 10 days have passed since first noticed symptoms, symptoms have improved, and you are fever-free for 24 hours without taking fever-reducing medication.
 If you haven't had symptoms, generally, you can end isolation 10 days after you were tested.